Chapter 4 - Tribal Employment Rights Office (§§ 1001-1090)

 Band Ordinance 41-22.

-The Board shall establish a system for certifying firms as Indian certified entities.
-This system shall include detailed provisions to ensure that entities that are not truly 51% or more owned by Indians, or in which daily management and control is not provided by Indians, are not granted Indian preference certification.
+The TERO Director shall establish for approval by the TERO Commission a system for certifying firms as Anishinaabe or Indigenous certified entities.
+This system shall include detailed provisions to ensure that entities that are not truly 51% or more owned by Anishinaabe or Indigenous people, or in which daily management and control is not provided by Anishinaabe or Indigenous people, are not granted Anishinaabe or Indigenous preference certification.

 Historical and Statutory Notes